uva-cs/ugrads.cs/content/pages/about.md

 save_as: about.html
 sortorder: 20

-This site is maintained by [Aaron Bloomfield](http://www.cs.virginia.edu/~asb), and is kept in the [uva-cs/ugrads.cs github repository](https://github.com/uva-cs/ugrads.cs).
+This site is maintained by [Luther Tychonievich](https://www.cs.virginia.edu/luther/), and is kept in the [uva-cs/ugrads.cs github repository](https://github.com/uva-cs/ugrads.cs).
 Feel free to send him any updates or suggested changes for this site.